-SARS Reform: Presidential panel recommends 37 officers for dismissal, 24 for prosecution
+SARS Reform: Presidential Panel recommends 37 officers for dismissal, 24 for prosecution

-This is contained in a statement signed by the Police Service Commission’s (PSC) head, press and public relations, Ikechukwu Ani, and made available to journalists on Friday in Lagos.
+This is contained in a statement signed by the Police Service Commission’s (PSC) Head, Press and Public Relations, Ikechukwu Ani, and made available to newsmen on Friday in Lagos.

 In the statement, Ojukwu said that PSC had all it takes to deal appropriately with the Report of the Presidential Panel on Reform of Anti-Robbery Squad (SARS).